NSIS-Dev/homebrew-makensis/README.md

 ### Options

-The support for build options was removed from the Homebrew core repository in [#31891](https://github.com/Homebrew/homebrew-core/pull/31891) on October 2nd, 2018.
+The support for NSIS build options was removed from the Homebrew core repository in [#31891] as part of the effort to [remove options](https://github.com/Homebrew/homebrew-core/issues/31510) from all core formulae.
 You can continue to use them using this tap.

 #### `--with-advanced-logging`